Volunteer Expectations,

 Confidentiality

-Never gossip or share personal things that are heard or seen regarding our residents and community members.
+Never gossip or share personal things that are heard or seen regarding our clients or community members.
 Confidentiality is critical to creating and maintaining a safe environment for people to heal and grow.

 Respect Boundaries and Policies